wonghang/originstamp-proof/README.md

 $ python3 originstamp-proof-to-address.py (proof file) (file or hash to verify)
 ```

-Unless something happens, the original documents and the source codes will not be available to the public.
+Unless **an unwanted event** happens, the original documents and the source codes will not be available to the public.
 Only their SHA256 (and proof files) are open.
-But, as an example to show what it is going on, the file `originstamp-proof-to-address.py` itself is timestamped as an example:
+But, as an example to show what is going on, the file `originstamp-proof-to-address.py` itself is timestamped as an example:

 ```
 $ python3 originstamp-proof-to-address.py originstamp-proof-to-address.py.xml originstamp-proof-to-address.py